Research

 We are members members of the COST Action ”CA 16104 Gravitational waves, black holes and fundamental physics (GWverse)”, of the “Amaldi Center for gravitational physics and astrophysics” at Sapienza, and of the INFN Specific Initiative TEONGRAV - Gravitational Wave Sources.

-We are also part of the LISA Consortium, the GWIC-3G Science Case Team, and eXTP Science Team.
+We are also part of the LISA Consortium and of the Einstein Telescope Collaboration.

 1. Gravitational-wave modelling and phenomenology